Search

 Charitable remainder trusts

-A charitable remainder trust is a trust designed for both giving assets to charity and receiving income during your life.
-You fund the trust by adding assets (such as cash or liquid investments).
-During your life, the trust pays out income to you or someone you designate from the assets you added to it.
-You can choose tax-qualified charities to receive the remainder interest.
-After you die or the specified term ends, any remaining assets in the trust will automatically go to your charities of your choice.
+A charitable remainder trust is designed so you can give assets to charity and still receive investment income from them.
+You fund the trust by adding assets such as cash or publicly traded securities.
+During your life, the trust pays out income to you or someone you designate from the assets you contributed.
+After you die or the specified term ends, any remaining assets in the trust go to your charities of choice.
+The trust sells appreciated assets tax-free, and all the net sale proceeds are reinvested into the trust.

-You may qualify for a tax deduction in the year that you add assets to the trust, even though the charity might not receive the remainder interest for years.
-And if you can't use the entire deduction in the year you give, you may be able to carry the deduction forward for five additional years.
+You may qualify for a tax deduction in the year you add assets to the trust, even though the charity might not receive the remaining assets for years.
+And if you can't use the entire deduction in the year you give, you may be able to carry it forward five additional years.

 Charitable gift annuity

-A charitable gift annuity involves giving assets to charity in exchange for a stream of income payments.
-You may give cash, stocks or mutual funds to a charity or charities important to you, and in return, you receive a lifelong stream of income.
-At your death, the charity receives any remaining assets, which can be used to fund the charity's mission.
+A charitable gift annuity involves donating assets in exchange for a stream of income payments.
+You may give cash, stocks or mutual funds to a favorite charity or charities, and in return, you receive a lifelong stream of income.
+The payment amount depends on your age (or the age of the annuitant) at the time of the donation; generally, the older you are, the higher the payment will be.
+At your death, the charity receives any remaining assets, which can be used to fund its mission.

 This opportunity can allow a taxpayer to reposition retirement assets as well as other non-qualified assets, while minimizing their taxable income.
 Lutes uses the hypothetical case of a couple, ages 82 and 78, in the 12% tax bracket: